The Particle

 Interacting with Mesh Data

 It is common to want to have the mesh communicate information to the particles and vice versa.
 For example, in Particle-in-Cell calculations, the particles deposit their charges onto the mesh, and later, the electric fields computed on the mesh are interpolated back to the particles.
-Below, we show examples of both these sorts of operations.

 The inverse operation, in which the particles communicate data to the mesh, is quite similar: